Tallispt/tallispt/README.md

 <h2 align="left">About Me</h2>

-- 🚀  I'm currently studing Docker
+- 🚀  I'm currently studing Java
 - 🧪  I'm a postgraduate student in Analytical Chemistry from Unicamp
 - 👨‍🎓  I'm gradutated in chemistry from Federal University of Viçosa
 - 💡  I'm looking for learning languages